Why join a Rotary Club?

 Personal Development - Rotary is an organisation of successful professionals.
 Team building, fundraising, public speaking, planning, organization, and communication are just a sampling of the leadership skills that club members can exercise and enhance.
 Being a Rotary leader provides further experience in learning how to motivate, inspire, and guide others.

 Diversity in Membership - Rotary’s classification system ensures that a club’s membership represents a variety of the community’s men and women, including leaders in business, industry, the arts, government, sports, the military, and religion.
 Rotary clubs are non-political, non-religious, and open to all cultures, races, and creeds.

-In the Rotary Club of Altrincham we currently have members who are, or were, active in the following businesses, professions or industries: Accountancy (Private Practice, and Training); Art (Appreciation, Heritage & Promotion); Care Provision; Computing; Consulting (Bookselling, Building, Capacity Planning, Computer Security, Health and Social Care, Manufacturing, Wheels); Education (Agricultural); Engineering (Air Conditioning, Civil, Management, Mining, Polymers); Financial Advice; Health Food Supplements; Industrial Chemistry; Insurance; Internet Marketing; Nuclear Science; Optometry; Passenger Transportation; Quality Assurance; Retail Pharmacy; Surveying; Telecommunications; and Travel.
+In the Rotary Club of Altrincham we currently have members who are, or were, active in the following businesses, professions or industries: Accountancy (Training); Art (Appreciation, Heritage & Promotion); Computing; Consulting (Bookselling, Building, Capacity Planning, Health and Social Care, Manufacturing); Education (Agricultural); Engineering (Air Conditioning, Civil, Management); Financial Advice; Fine Chemicals Production; Health Food Supplements; Insurance; Internet Marketing; Medicine (General Practice); Nuclear Science; Optometry; Retail Pharmacy; and Travel.